freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-175-fractions-involving-the-number-of-different-ways-a-number-can-be-expressed-as-a-sum-of-powers-of-2/index.md

 ---
-title: Problem 175: Fractions involving the number of different ways a number can be expressed as a sum of powers of 2
+title: Fractions involving the number of different ways a number can be expressed as a sum of powers of 2
 ---
 ## Problem 175: Fractions involving the number of different ways a number can be expressed as a sum of powers of 2